ChainAgnostic/CAIPs/CAIPs/caip-261.md

 This process can utilize various existing or newly developed algorithms tailored to the unique requirements of the use-case.
 This specification remains unopiniated regarding this processing.

-However, we do offer some guidelines to ensure integrity and transparency in the processing of the trust graph:
+However, this specification offers some guidelines to ensure integrity and transparency in the processing of the trust graph information:
 - Calculations made using the established trust graph SHOULD be fully provable, necessitating the disclosure of all consumed data and the computation algorithm used.
 This level of transparency guarantees that trust-based calculations are both replicable and verifiable, allowing any interested party to understand or question the outcomes,
 - Trust assertions COULD be disregarded or given less weight according to clear rules (for example, a minimum of activity per asserter, the ownership of an asset, or if assertions contain offtopic or unparseable information)